 In addition to a commitment to high-quality research into fundamental biology, development and healthy ageing, the Institute has an essential role in the training and development of the next generation of world-leading scientists.
 To apply for graduate study at the Institute please complete an application through the University of Cambridge Graduate Application Portal.
 Our students are registered with the PostGraduate School of Life Sciences at the University of Cambridge and have a personal affiliation with one of the University’s many colleges.
 The colleges often provide accommodation for their students as well as additional social and pastoral support.

 All of the Institute’s groups welcome informal enquiries about work experience and studentship opportunities via direct email to the Group Leaders.
-Full details of any currently available projects will be displayed below and can be found on our FindAPhD page.
+Full details of any currently available projects are displayed above and can be found on our FindAPhD page.

 Our work focuses on our core strategic programmes in Epigenetics, Signalling and Immunology.
 This research involves the use of genetic models in rodents as well as human samples, cell culture, organoids and computational modelling.